elasticio/elasticio.github.io/_integrator-guide/rest-api-component.md

 ## Known Limitations

-**If the response content-type is anything else than `application/json` then the component will through an error and stop the execution**.
+> **Note** If the response content-type is anything else than `application/json`,
+> `application/xml` and `text/xml` then the component will through an error and
+> stop the execution.

 In particular the REST API component still:

-*   Can't handle XML Responses
 *   Can't handle multi-part responses
 *   Can't handle HTML/Plain-text responses

-> Make sure not to perform your tests using the [requestb.in](https://requestb.in/)
-> since it responds with the `content-type: text/html`.

 Here are some further limitation of the REST API component: